John Wanamaker, known as one of the pioneers of marketing, famously said:

 Unless you’re in the business of writing books about training methods, you would keep this valuable information close to your chest.
 And to be frank, those who do write books about their winning strategies are usually the same people who don’t use or need them anymore, which means they’re probably already outdated.

 - Sound advice?
 The CEO of a company rejected an SEO method that was proven to work across a wide range of websites after consulting with the in-house “SEO expert” about “His qualifications?”
 He was a former marketing intern with a total of 1 year of work experience who had been promoted to SEO specialist with no other previous experience (he could cite a lot of blog posts, though!)

 - Cliched advice?
 “You have a very spammy backlink profile, and we need to do an in-depth link audit and a thorough link clean-up.” – Said almost every single newly appointed SEO Agency, ever.

 4. OMG, there was a Google Algorithm change!

-Google is very strict about its code of conduct and eBusinesses can be liable to pay penalties – in the form of a drop in Google rankings, or being dropped from the index completely, if they severely overstep the mark.
+Google is very strict about its code of conduct, and eBusinesses can be liable to pay penalties – in the form of a drop in Google rankings or being dropped from the index entirely if they severely overstep the mark.

-Rather than relying on SEO Consultants, eCommerce businesses would do better to treat SEO as any other performance channel and find solutions that supply them with web analytics reporting detailing the ROI of their SEO investment.
-That way they can measure what the benefits of their spend is and begin to close the huge chasm that has developed between their SEM and SEO investment, without having to spend as much money as they do on SEM.
+Rather than relying on an SEO Consultant, eCommerce businesses would do better to treat SEO as any other performance channel and find solutions that supply them with web analytics reporting detailing the ROI of their SEO investment.
+That way, they can measure the benefits of their spend and begin to close the enormous chasm that has developed between their SEM and SEO investment without spending as much money as they do on SEM.